blurrycontour/zuul-gerrit/README.rst

 Zuul is a project gating system.

-The latest documentation for Zuul v3 is published at: https://zuul-ci.org/docs/zuul/
+The latest documentation for the current version of Zuul is published at: https://zuul-ci.org/docs/zuul/

 If you are looking for the Edge routing service named Zuul that is related to Netflix, it can be found here: https://github.com/Netflix/zuul

-If you are looking for the Javascript testing tool named Zuul, it can be found here: https://github.com/defunctzombie/zuul
+If you are looking for the Javascript testing tool named Zuul, its archive can be found here: https://github.com/defunctzombie/zuul

 Getting Help